How does Heterophily Impact the Robustness of Graph Neural Networks? Theoretical Connections and Practical Implications: Acknowledgments

-\subsubsection{Acknowledgments}
+\section{Acknowledgments}

-This material is based upon work supported by the National Science Foundation under CAREER Grant No.~IIS 1845491, Army Young Investigator Award No.~W911NF1810397, an Adobe Digital Experience research faculty award, an Amazon faculty award, a Google faculty award, and AWS Cloud Credits for Research.
+This material is based upon work supported by the National Science Foundation under CAREER Grant No.~IIS 1845491 and Medium grant, Army Young Investigator Award No.~W911NF1810397, an Adobe Digital Experience research faculty award, an Amazon faculty award, a Google faculty award, and AWS Cloud Credits for Research.
 We gratefully acknowledge the support of NVIDIA Corporation with the donation of the Quadro P6000 GPU used for this research.
 MTS received funding from the Ministry of Culture and Science (MKW) of the German State of North Rhine-Westphalia (``NRW R\"uckkehrprogramm'') and the Excellence Strategy of the Federal Government and the Länder.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation or other funding parties. }{}
+Any opinions, findings, and conclusions expressed in this material are those of the authors and do not necessarily reflect the views of the funding parties.